AstraZeneca/biology-for-ai/README.md

 This is a **systems biology** course by Bernhard Palsson: https://www.youtube.com/playlist?list=PLzm7DNlS3_0hryL9WsVbWV_EkwBJNt9s3

-And if you want to learn more about network and graphs there is a course in [Network analysis in systems biology](https://www.coursera.org/learn/network-biology) for free on Coursera.
-You can use all the techniques from the course on our internal graph: [BIKG](https://bikg.astrazeneca.net)

 ## Books

 The [eight day of creation](https://www.amazon.com/The-Eighth-Day-Creation-Commemorative/dp/0879694785) is "the best history of recent biological science yet published"